Focal length: 52mm, selective focus lens, based on a FED Industar-61

 had a professional cleaning of the sensor done, but it was not

-whether they could get it off.
+successful.
+I have sent the camera to the Sony service.
+They could get it off.
 So be aware.

 These lenses are sold by an Ukainian seller on Ebay.
 He doesn't show